Singapore Still in Second Place Behind New Zealand for Ease of Doing Business

 The study also pointed out that Singapore made starting a business a much easier process by doing away with the need for corporate seals.
 Singapore’s practice of simplifying post-registration procedures like tax registration, licensing and social security registration were also key points which helped its rankings.

-When it comes to construction permits, Singapore placed in the top 10 position, scoring 84.73 which puts it in the 8th spot.
+When it comes to construction permits, Singapore placed in the top 10 positions, scoring 84.73 which puts it in the 8th spot.
 For protecting minority investors, Singapore achieved a score of 80, placing it in the 7th spot.
 In terms of paying taxes, Singapore scored 91.58, placing it in the 8th spot.

 Top scorer New Zealand came in first in the areas of starting a business, where it achieved a score of 99.98.
 It also scored well in the areas of property registration, scoring 94.89.
 Getting credit proved to be New Zealand’s strongest point, where the country achieved a perfect score in this aspect.